Nozzle: Jet

-A gas jet, fluid jet, or hydro jet is a nozzle intended to eject gas or fluid in a coherent stream into a surrounding medium.
+A gas jet, fluid jet, or hydro jet is a nozzle intended to eject fluid in a coherent stream into a surrounding medium.
 Gas jets are commonly found in gas stoves, ovens, or barbecues.
 Gas jets were commonly used for light before the development of electric light.
 Other types of fluid jets are found in carburetors, where smooth calibrated orifices are used to regulate the flow of fuel into an engine, and in jacuzzis or spas.

 Another specialized jet is the laminar jet.
-This is a water jet that contains devices to smooth out the pressure and flow, and gives laminar flow, as its name suggests.
-This gives better results for fountains.
+This is a water jet that contains devices to smooth out the pressure and flow, and produces laminar flow, as its name suggests.
+This provides better results for fountains.

-The foam jet is another type of jet which uses foam instead of a gas or fluid.
+The foam jet is another type of jet, which uses foam instead of a gas or fluid.

 Nozzles used for feeding hot blast into a blast furnace or forge are called tuyeres.

 Jet nozzles are also used in large rooms where the distribution of air via ceiling diffusers is not possible or not practical.
 Diffusers that uses jet nozzles are called jet diffuser where it will be arranged in the side wall areas in order to distribute air.
 When the temperature difference between the supply air and the room air changes, the supply air stream is deflected upwards, to supply warm air, or downwards, to supply cold air.